modernish/modernish/README.md

 function.
 This makes it easy for a cross-platform modernish script to be aware of relevant conditions and decide what to do.

-Most detection tests have their own little test script in the `lib/modernish/cap` directory.
+Each detection test has its own little test script in the `lib/modernish/cap` directory.
 These tests are executed on demand, the first time the capability or bug in question is queried using `thisshellhas`.
 See `README.md` in that directory for further information.
 The test scripts also document themselves in the comments.

-A few tests that are intertwined with initialisation routines are incorporated into the main `bin/modernish` script; these are considered built-in tests, and are immediately run and cached at initialisation time.
-In the lists below, an ID in *`ITALICS`* denotes such a built-in test.

 ### Capabilities ###